dandisy/webcore-base/README.md

 ### Installation

-add this additional composer config in composer.json file of your laravel project (composer.json file in your root laravel project)
+Add the following additional configuration to composer.json file of your project laravel (the composer.json file in the root project laravel).

     "minimum-stability": "dev",

-for example we add it under "type" :
+for example we can add it under "type" configuration :

     {
         . . .